If madness isn’t what Psychiatry says it is, then what is it?

 I was mad in the small house with my very aged grandmother who had raised me as a boy.
 She was senile and didn’t know what day it was.
 But her loving heart was as open and full of free and unconditional love as it ever had been.

 So, I would go to her when the torment seemed unbearable and ask her to place her gnarled, arthritic, but warm and loving hand on my head.
 She had no idea what was wrong with me.
 She would just say- ‘There, there dear, you will feel better soon, you must have the flu Michael.’

 But I didn’t feel better soon.
 Weeks turned into months.
 Suicide seemed the only way out.
 But I was so terrified of death that I knew my living death was my fate.

 And then, one fateful morning on my grandmother’s bookshelf I saw a slim book and opened it.
 I read one sentence only of sacred words of compassion.
 Unbidden, in an instant, a spiritual light that was as strong as the darkness came into my most inner being.

-A felt sense of divine love that was as strong at first and then stronger then the felt sense of ever present menace and fear began to fill the void inside me.
+A felt sense of divine love that was as strong at first and then stronger than the felt sense of ever-present menace and fear began to fill the void inside me.